DigitalDenCloud/serverless-web-application-backend/README.md

     }
 ```

-However, I read a really interesting article by Yan Cui about monolithic functions and single-purposed functions.
-You can read that [HERE](https://theburningmonk.com/2018/01/aws-lambda-should-you-have-few-monolithic-functions-or-many-single-purposed-functions/).
+I read a really interesting article by Yan Cui, called [AWS Lambda – should you have few monolithic functions or many single-purposed functions?](https://theburningmonk.com/2018/01/aws-lambda-should-you-have-few-monolithic-functions-or-many-single-purposed-functions/).

-I decided to break my monolithic function.
+I then decided to break my monolithic function.
 I reconfigured my Hello World Function, and created a get-function for for getting values out of my database:

 ```
 import boto3